MimiMagusin/AC-Unit-Testing-and-OOD/README.md

   * Logic Layer
   * Data Access Layer

-Are both **connected vertically**.
+They are both **connected vertically** in terms of dependencies.

-Imagine the first would be a 'mail' module and the second an 'auth' module, you could also **connect them horizontally** - the Micro Services SetUp.
+Imagine the first would be a `mail` module and the second an `auth` module, you could also **connect them horizontally** - the Micro Services SetUp.

 <br/><br/>